omega1510/saba3D/README.md

 ---

+**_Disclamers_**

-_Blend file not present due to file size limitations.
+- _Blend file not present due to file size limitations.
 Email hayaanrizvi@gmail.com for access to it._

+- _STL 3D Model preview will be updated every weekend._

+---

+- This is not a project that is owned by SABA (Shia Association of the Bay Area), but we do have approval to make a 3D model.
+We might use this model in future to make promo's, maps, and more for SABA.

+- We try our best to make everything as accurate as possible, but not all items are created to scale.
+Some items are removed/improved for better visual pleasure.

+- If you have any questions, complaints, or ideas, feel free to email mhadiyusufali@gmail.com and we will answer you ASAP.